blacknon/lssh/provider/README.md

 This separation is important because `connector` alone does not tell the caller whether a target supports interactive shell, command execution, or file transfer.

+## Transport-Oriented Connector Design

+Some connectors are best treated as transport providers rather than as full end-user feature providers.

+The clearest case is an OpenSSH-based connector.

+In that model:

+- OpenSSH is responsible for the base connection
+  - authentication
+  - bastion / jump host behavior
+  - ProxyJump / ProxyCommand compatibility
+  - ControlMaster / session reuse
+- Go-side code is responsible for higher-level behavior
+  - file transfer
+  - sync logic
+  - mount-facing file operations
+  - command integration with `lscp`, `lsftp`, `lssync`, and `lsshfs`

+This keeps the connector thin while still allowing the `lssh` family to present a consistent feature set.

+### Recommended Transport Capabilities

+For transport-oriented connectors, the connector layer may expose finer-grained capabilities internally.

+Examples:

+- `shell_transport`
+- `exec_transport`
+- `sftp_transport`
+- `port_forward_transport`

+These are not necessarily user-facing command capabilities.
+Instead, they are building blocks used by higher-level commands.

+Example interpretation:

+- `shell_transport`
+  - the connector can open an interactive shell transport
+- `exec_transport`
+  - the connector can execute a command transport
+- `sftp_transport`
+  - the connector can open an SFTP subsystem stream
+- `port_forward_transport`
+  - the connector can establish forwarding-compatible transport

+This model is especially useful when:

+- the connector uses OpenSSH for base connectivity
+- `lscp` / `lsftp` / `lssync` should use Go-side SFTP logic instead of shelling out to `scp` or `sftp`
+- `lsshfs` should use Go-side file operations rather than delegating to an `sshfs` executable

 ## Command Capability Requirements

 Each `cmd/*` command should decide support based on connector operation capabilities, not only on the presence of the `connector` provider category.